 Requests for Public Speakers

 The FBI offers public speakers on a limited basis pertaining to the Bureau’s investigative mission.
-Please give one month’s advance notice and include the following information:
+Please allow at least one month for a response to your request.

 - Date of presentation;